-This is a really big question at my office.
+This is a really big question at our office.
 An individual calls because they are being sued by a collection agency.
 Perhaps there are 2 or 3 lawsuits pending, and they feel like there is no other alternative but to file bankruptcy.

-Sometimes, I tell them yes, you should file for bankruptcy.
-Sometimes I tell them no, it’s not the right move.
+Sometimes, we tell them yes, you should file for bankruptcy.
+Sometimes we tell them no, it’s not the right move.
 Knowing whether to file depends upon a number of factors.
 How many lawsuits are there?
 How much debt do you owe?
 How likely is it that the collection agency is going to prevail?
 Which is more cost effective for the client, defending a lawsuit or filing bankruptcy?
 What are the long term ramifications of filing for bankruptcy?
 What is your income?
 All of these questions need to be answered before someone can advise you whether to file bankruptcy or not.

 Just because you’ve been sued isn’t a reason to file bankruptcy.
 Let’s talk 412-348-8600.